nathanielgreen/bulletjournal_old/README.md

 - [ ] User can complete task
 - [ ] User can migrate task
 - [ ] User can scheduele task
+- [ ] User can add signifiers to tasks/events/notes
+- [ ] Users can self host the journal
+- [ ] Users can sign up for cloud hosted journals

 ## Known Bugs